 Crunchy Bridge uses pgBouncer for connection pooling and transaction pooling mode is enabled.

-Connection pooling is especially helpful where you have a high number of connections from your application (often in a client side pool or via multiple threads/processes on from your webserver).
-To tell if you would benefit you can run the following query:
+Connection pooling is especially helpful when you have a high number of connections from your application, often in a client-side pool or via multiple threads/processes on from your webserver.

 SELECT count(*), state FROM pg_stat_activity GROUP BY 2; count | state -------+------------------------------- 7 | active 69 | idle 26 | idle in transaction 11 | idle in transaction (aborted) (4 rows)

-If you see a high number of idle connections relative to active, the enabling connection pooling is highly recommended.
+If you see a high number of idle connections relative to active ones, then using connection pooling is strongly recommended.